benjaoming/pipsec/README.rst

 pipsec
 ======

-This is work in progress
+This is a placeholder for now - we squatted the name for a future project against malicious squatting!

 References: